-The Federal Government is campaigning for a systematic sustainability policy approach at EU level.
-In order to implement the 2030 Agenda at EU level, an implementation strategy is necessary as requested by the Council of the European Union, outlining timelines, objectives and concrete measures to reflect the 2030 Agenda in all relevant EU internal and external policies, taking into account the global impacts of the EU’s domestic actions.
+The necessity to have such a Council Conclusion has also been formerly requested by the Council of the European Union, outlining timelines, objectives and concrete measures to reflect the 2030 Agenda in all relevant EU internal and external policies, considering the global impacts of the EU’s domestic actions.

 Since 2000, the State Secretaries' Committee on Sustainable Development exists as a high-ranking steering, coordinating and monitoring body for sustainable development.
 It decides about the strategy and its further development (subject to later formal approval of the cabinet), and keeps a close eye on its implementation.
 The Committee is composed of state secretaries (representatives of the minister, top level of civil servants) from all ministries.
 It is chaired by the Head of the Federal Chancellery, who is the main leader in the national SD process.

 A major reform in order to strengthen the implementation of the strategy in daily policy was the introduction of SD as a criterion for the impact assessment for new laws or regulations.
 In May 2009, SD was included permanently in the standing orders of the federal government (”Gemeinsame Geschäftsordnung der Bundesministerien”, GGO).
-A guideline published by the Department for Internal Affairs in June 2009 advises to use the indicators and management rules of the strategy for this SD impact assessment.
+A guideline published by the Department for Internal Affairs in June 2009 advises to use the indicators and the then-management rules (now: principles) of the strategy for this SD impact assessment.
 In March 2018, an online tool was introduced to support a more systematic assessment of possible effects on sustainable development.
 The Parliamentary Advisory Council on SD of the German Parliament evaluates and comments the procedural quality of the impact assessment as it is documented in the drafts of new laws or regulations delivered to the German Parliament.

-As part of the new GSDS, it was decided to further strengthen policy coherence: Coordinators for Sustainable Development have been appointed in each ministry, in most cases at Director-General level.
+As part of the 2018 GSDS, it was decided to further strengthen policy coherence: Coordinators for Sustainable Development have been appointed in each ministry, in most cases at Director-General level.
 They are central contact persons for all issues relating to Sustainable Development and will be involved in the preparation of the Sustainable Development Impact assessments.

 In the reviews and updates of the Strategy, the German Government reported progress and remaining challenges.

-In 2004, 2008, 2012, 2017 and 2018 Progress Reports and Updates were adopted by the Cabinet.
+In 2004, 2008, 2012, 2017, 2018 and 2021 Progress Reports and Updates were adopted by the Cabinet.
 All of them confirmed that SD remains a guiding principle for the concrete political activities of the federal government.
 The reports explain the governmental organisation in SD politics in detail and strengthen the management of SD in German policy making.